 The team thought one problem was unsolvable: software and electronics.
 The associated department grew within a few months, but the integration problems remained.
 The same thing happened here as with the software company I mentioned earlier, Twitter or FedEx.

-“We have no choice but to get serious technical training,” explained Henry Ford in 1920.
-“We may lose a skilled worker to other companies, but if we don’t train them in the first place, we lose twice.”
+"We have no choice but to get serious technical training," Henry Ford declared in 1920.
+"We may lose a skilled worker to other companies, but if we don't train them in the first place, we lose twice."